+For other medical problems, we need to remember the importance of continuity of care in the practice of medicine before we decide if virtual care is the best way to address our particular problem.
 The American Academy of Family Physicians has issued this statement about continuity of care: “Continuity of care is rooted in a long-term patient-physician partnership in which the physician knows the patient’s history from experience and can integrate new information and decisions from a whole-person perspective efficiently without extensive investigation or record review.”

 As I often tell my patients, when there are too many cooks stirring the pot, problems develop.
-I see this constantly in the emergency department (ED) where I practise.
+I see this constantly in the emergency department (ED) where I practice.
 Patients come in with all sorts of complaints that have been going on for weeks or months.
 They aren’t experiencing an emergency when I see them and they don’t require hospital admission, but something clearly is not right.
 I’m compelled to discharge them home to follow up with a health care provider who can arrive at a proper diagnosis.
 On further inquiry, however, it becomes apparent that they are currently seeing many different doctors in a wide array of settings, trying to get answers for their complaints.

 Access issues in our health system often propel patients to seek care in this manner.
 Many of these patients actually have their own family doctors, but they find it challenging or awkward to get in to see them, so they turn to walk-in clinics instead.
 When their symptoms come to a head, they use the ED.
 They end up being told all sorts of different things by the many doctors they interact with, and they become confused and anxious.
 What one doctor says, the next doctor disagrees with, and off they go in a different direction.
 They’ve had multiple investigations ordered by the various practitioners they’ve seen.
 At this point, it’s difficult to decipher what is actually going on.

 I tell these patients that it’s extremely important to stick with one doctor.
 See that doctor regularly, so he or she has the opportunity to understand you and your symptoms over time.
-The doctor can take a step-by-step approach to the investigation of your problem, trying different treatment approaches from a lifestyle or a pharmaceutical approach.
+The doctor can take a step-by-step approach to the investigation of your problem, trying different treatment approaches, from a lifestyle or a pharmaceutical approach.
 If tests come back negative, or treatment has no impact on your symptoms, then it is imperative that you circle back to that same doctor to decide on the next approach.

 Save the Apps for Uncomplicated Cases